adyoussef/adyoussef.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-i My physics research primarily revolves around computational physics, specifically simulating particle collisions.
+#My physics research primarily revolves around computational physics, specifically simulating particle collisions.
 As member of the [MLhad collaboration](https://uchep.gitlab.io/mlhad-docs/), we focus on the intricate process of hadronization, where quarks and gluons combine to form particles.
-This complex phenomenon defies first principles, necessitating a Machine Learning (ML) approach that not only leverages generative models but also crucially focuses on how to estimate the uncertainties involved.
+This complex phenomenon defies first principles, necessitating a ML approach that not only leverages generative models but also crucially focuses on how to estimate the uncertainties involved.

+My physics research primarily revolves around computational physics, specifically simulating particle collisions.
+As members of the [MLhad collaboration](https://uchep.gitlab.io/mlhad-docs/), we focus on the intricate process, where quarks—the elementary building blocks—combine to form particles.
+Despite its fundamental nature, this process remains a physical black box, with no theoretical framework for its description, making it necessary to utilize ML, particularly generative models.

 Beyond my work in ML for Science, I have cultivated a deep fascination for ML research, leading me to serve as an Independent AI researcher on a diverse array of projects in generative art and LLM, resulting in publications.
 Over the past few years, I have become increasingly excited about LLM, AI reasoning, safe and scalable deep learning.